100 new jobs to be created at THK Rhythm Automotive

 “I’m pleased to see this vital support for investment in Oxford’s automotive industry,” said Ernie Hardeman, MPP for Oxford in a media release.

-“This project will make a significant impact in our community and is an important part of strengthening our local economy,” said Hardeman who had planned to be at THK Tuesday.
+“This project will make a significant impact in our community and is an important part of strengthening our local economy,” said Hardeman who had planned to be at THK on Nov.
+30.